 Walking and Forgetting About Perfection

 Take myself, for instance.
 There's a rumour of Italian blood in the family, and if my fuse is anything to go by, there might be some truth to it.
 Sometimes, when I take my Bull Terrier cross, Alice, for a walk, she sorely tests my maybe-Mediterranean temper.
 When we leave the house and go towards the lagoon, she walks perfectly.
-Try turning back.
+Then I try turning back.
 Alice knows the walk's over.
 Alice doesn't want to go home.
 She inches forward, sometimes coming to a complete standstill.
 More times than I care to admit, I had to carry her back.
 It's so exasperating; Zen dies a bad death each time.

 Then I gripped something—perfection is mental poison.
 Not in the way that it kills, but it spoils.
 How many perfectly enjoyable moments have we sunk because they didn't hold up to our views of perfection?
 Instead of getting huffy with Alice (and this took saintly patience), I let her do what she wanted.
 The cajoling gone, she explored her way back home, nose on the ground, ears interested in some hidden bug in the grass.
 I even started enjoying our trips back because her slowness offered more time to observe her simple pleasures.
 On top of that, walking is a healthy exercise that tends to bring relaxation on its own.

 Grooming to Relax

 The need to relax is also a form of emotional healing, mostly from stress.
 Animals are also affected by tension, even if it's just the neighbourhood postman doing his rounds.
 Some dogs are just high-strung.
 Nearly all pets enjoy a good coat-brushing or hands stroking their fur.
 There's also some scientific evidence that such repetitive moves, like brushing a dog, knitting or building a puzzle, are an effective way to banish stress.
 This activity is a relaxing time for both the pet and owner.

 Watching Dogs and Letting Go